-UW Huskies spring football: Notes, highlights from Day 8
+UW Huskies spring football: Jake Browning finally lets loose

 - The first-team offensive line remains the same, with Trey Adams at left tackle, Andrew Kirkland at left guard, Coleman Shelton at center, Nick Harris at right guard and Kaleb McGary at right tackle.
 The No. 2 line (from left): Jared Hilbers, Henry Roberts, Matt James, Jesse Sosebee, Devin Burleson.

-- Sophomore Myles Bryant got the first reps at nickelback with the No. 1 defense.
+- Sophomore Myles Bryant spent the day as the nickelback with the No. 1 defense.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.